 Watermark too opaque (around 70% opacity and upwards).

 Watermark too transparent (around 15% opacity and below).

-Personally, I think the plugin’s default setting of 60% is too opaque.
-For me, the sweet spot appears to be around 40%, as demonstrated below.
+Personally, I think the sweet spot appears to be around 40%, as demonstrated below.

-Remember to Save Changes again before finishing, then it’s off to the WordPress text editor to check the watermarks are working – simply upload an image to confirm the watermark is being stamped on correctly.
+Remember to Save Changes again before finishing, then it’s off to the WordPress editor to confirm that the watermarks are working – simply upload an image to validate that the watermark is being applied on correctly.

 Adding watermarks to existing images